 Three major premises of this project are therefore as follows: First, to ensure efficient and reliable operation of future power systems, researchers need to consider with care the integrated operation of T/D systems over time.
 Second, researchers need to develop scalable market-based approaches that permit the efficient flexible procurement of power and ancillary services from distributed T/D resources as the number of these resources continues to increase.
 Third, to evaluate the technical and financial feasibility of these approaches in advance of implementation, researchers need computational frameworks that permit integrated T/D systems to be modeled and studied as coherent dynamic systems with grid sizes ranging from small to realistically large, and with an appropriate degree of empirical verisimilitude.

-A primary goal of this project is to investigate the ability of distributed energy resource (DER) aggregators, making use of innovative types of swing contracts, to ensure the availability and real-time provision of power and ancillary services from DERs in flexible form in support of integrated transmission and distribution (ITD) system operations.
+A primary goal of this project is to investigate the ability of grid-edge resource (GER) aggregators, making use of innovative types of swing contracts, to ensure the availability and flexible real-time usage of reserve (dispatchable power paths) extracted from GERS in support of integrated transmission and distribution (ITD) system operations.
 This investigation will be carried out in part by means of an empirically based computational modeling of an ITD system.

-Based on preliminary work, the conjecture is that swing contracting for DER aggregators will permit a new robust-control approach to the management of risks and uncertainties for ITD systems that does not require detailed scenario and probability specifications or reliance on overly conservative worst-case designs.
+Based on work to date, our conjecture is that permitting swing contracting by GER aggregators and other participants in ISO/RTO-managed wholesale power markets will facilitate the robust-control management of risks and uncertainties for ITD systems.
+This robust control approach does not require detailed scenario and probability specifications or reliance on overly conservative worst-case designs.

 ITD Project Participants (Alphabetical Order)